 Long-term air emission impacts are those associated with stationary sources and mobile sources related to any change caused by a project.
-Operation of single-family residences would produce minimal stationary sources emissions.
-The project is compatible with the surrounding development and is permitted by the community plan and zone designation.
-Based on the residential land use, project emissions over the long-term are not anticipated to violate any air quality standard or contribute substantially to an existing or projected air quality violation.
-Impacts would be less than significant, and no mitigation measures are required.
+Operation of a single-family residence would produce minimal stationary sources emissions.
+The project is compatible with the surrounding development and is permitted by the community plan and zoning designation.
+As identified in the City's Significance Determination Thresholds, projects that would typically result in significant air quality impacts would include projects that would produce 9,500 Average Daily Trips (ADT).
+The scope and size of the project as described in the project description, does not exceed the City's Significance Determination Thresholds for Air Quality.
+Based on the residential land use, project emissions over the long-term are not anticipated to violate any air quality standard or contribute substantially to an existing or projected air quality violation, nor would the project result in a cumulatively considerable net increase of any criteria pollutant for which the region is in non-attainment.